sisiyao/PilotMVC/README.md

 ### `Router & Routes`

 Upon starting the server, the framework will instantiate a Router object that is responsible for creating Routes.
-When an HTTP request comes in, the Router will match the reqest to the correct Route, instantiate the Controller associated with that, and tell the Controller to invoke the correct action.
+When an HTTP request comes in, the Router will match the reqest to the correct Route, instantiate the Controller associated with that Route, and tell the Controller to invoke the correct action.

 Users must create routes in the `bin/server.rb` file under:
 ```Ruby